oie-mines-paristech/RTE_scenarios/README.md

 Implementation of French prospective scenarios from RTE study "Futurs énergétiques 2050" into ecoinvent database with premise

-A scientific publication related to this repository is in progress.
-Expected submission in Semester 1 2026 :)
+A scientific publication related to this repository is in preparation.
+Expected submission in 2026 :)

 What does this repository do ?
 -----------